 The Vancouver Writers Fest’s annual youth writing contest is held in spring every year and is open to all students enrolled in grades 8-12 in British Columbia.
 The 2021 contest is now closed.
 Thank you for your interest.
-The first and second place winners receive cash prizes of $200 and $100, respectively, and will also be published in our online newsletter, Books & Ideas, which has a readership of over 17,000.
+The first and second place winners receive cash prizes of $200 and $100, respectively, and will also be published in our online newsletter, Books & Ideas, which has a readership of over 14,000.
 Please read the Contest Rules before submitting your application!